Stock Manipulation: Profit or Peril in Market Games?

 Then you get times when the food supply is thin, and even the Jaguars are threatened as they start turning on each other to survive.
 (By the way, this has been happening in the markets for the last few months).
 This is when you see big companies go down (Long Term Investment Capital is an example.), and many big investors suddenly find themselves penniless.
 The jaguars that survive this period of hardship emerge even more vital and leaner and will feed ten times as much as soon as the supply of food is replenished to equilibrium levels.

-Taking it one step further, in the good old troglodytes days, we had to worry about wild animals attacking us, and either we ended up killing them, or we were dead in the process.
+Taking it one step further, in the good old troglodytes days, we had to worry about wild animals attacking us, and either we ended up killing them or we were dead in the process.
 So perhaps the markets are just an extension of the kill-or-be-killed lifestyle our ancestors were once subjected to and whose genes we still carry.
 Fast forward: instead of hunting or defending ourselves against wild animals, we are now hunting each other because the amount of food out there is limited.
 So, the only way to survive is to make sure that the masses are kept fat and stupid.
-Thus, when the fatal blow is delivered, there will be ample food for predators in the coming winter.
+Thus, when the fatal blow is delivered, predators will have ample food in the coming winter.

 When everyone screams that the markets are manipulated, they seek someone to ensure everyone wins.
 In this case, it’s just another form of socialism, as everyone will remain thin and not feed well.
 We all know nothing is fair in life, that in most cases, it’s not your studies but a matter of who you know that helps you climb the ladder.
 As the number of participants increases, so will the so-called level of manipulation because even more individuals are now competing for the same food supply.
 Ultimately, this ratio is king; 90% must and will lose to sustain the remaining 10%.
 This ratio will never change; no amount of whining or screaming will help you.
 The only escape is to become a predator or perhaps a parasite and ride on the back of the predators.
 Stock Manipulation exists and will continue to thrive; the crooks will always find a way to break the rules as the jackpot is enormous.